 - Amateur: Input, guidance, and/or feedback from a professional editor/filmmaker during the filmmaking process is allowed so long as the professional did not do any actual work on the film.

 Films may be rejected at the discretion of Western Hunter for any reason.
 Films should display hunting in a tasteful manner.
 All hunting activity and practices in the film shall fall within the laws of the state/season in which it took place.
 Acts of unlawful activity, disrespect to the land/animals/fellow outdoorsmen, and/or excessive poor judgement beyond typical hunting mistakes will likely result in denied acceptance.

 Entrants are limited to submitting up to 3 films into each respective category of the Film Festival competition.
 If you have multiple qualifying films available, choose your entry strategically and wisely.

 Submitted films must be from hunts which took place during 2020, 2021, or 2022 hunting seasons.

 Films must be uploaded with a Public viewing status on Vimeo or YouTube prior to submission (we will use an embedded version of your original upload for Film Fest purposes).

 By submitting a film, you grant permission to Western Hunter to share and/or re-purpose the film or parts of the film for Film Fest event marketing purposes.

-Each film will begin with a 2-second popup ad by the category sponsor for which the film is entered (example below).
-This ad will only display on the embedded version within the Western Hunter Film Fest page.
+Each film will begin with a 2-second pop-up ad by the category sponsor for which the film is entered (example below).
+This ad will only display on the embedded version on the Western Hunter Film Fest page.
 It will not display on the YouTube/Vimeo version that it is linked from.

 Western Hunter reserves the right to adjust critical Film Fest dates and/or rules at any time.

-All Film Fest entrants agree to signing up for the Western Hunter Newsletter (email), which contains weekly Western Hunter brand marketing, including occasional Film Fest updates.
+All Film Fest entrants agree to sign up for the Western Hunter Newsletter (email), which contains weekly Western Hunter brand marketing, including occasional Film Fest updates.